Short Breaks

 About Short Breaks

-Short Breaks provide children with special educational needs and disabilities (SEND) an opportunity to spend time away from their families, relaxing and having fun.
+Short Breaks provide children with disabilities an opportunity to spend time away from their families, relaxing and having fun.
 A Short Break could be for just a couple of hours, a whole day, or a few days.
 Short Break activities take place outside of school hours (evenings, weekends and school holidays).
 Short Breaks also provide families with a break from their caring responsibilities, giving parents and carers a chance to unwind.
 View our Short Breaks Statement for more information.

 Short Breaks provide families with the opportunity to: